JabRef/user-documentation/en/collect/import-using-online-bibliographic-database/README.md

 ### SearchAll

 ### Springer

 [Springer](https://www.springer.com/) \(aka Springer Science+Business Media\) is a global publishing company that publishes books, e-books and peer-reviewed journals in science, technical and medical publishing.
 Springer also hosts a number of scientific databases, including SpringerLink, Springer Protocols, and SpringerImages \([Wikipedia](https://en.wikipedia.org/wiki/Springer_Science%2BBusiness_Media)\).

+### Unpaywall

+[Unpaywall](https://unpaywall.org) is an open database with over 20 million free scholarly articles harvested from over 50,000 journals and open-access repositories around the globe.
+Sources for these articles include repositories run by renowned universities, governments, and scholarly societies.
+Unpaywall is integrated into thousands of existing search engines, library platforms, and information products, making articles easy to find, track, and use for your scholarly communication needs.

+The Unpaywall database has a very simple structure: it has one record for each article with a Crossref DOI.
+It harvests from many sources to find Open Access content, and then matches this content to these DOIs using content fingerprints.
+So for any given DOI, we know about any OA versions that exist anywhere.

+To fetch entries from Unpaywall indirectly through Crossref, choose **Search → Web search**, and the search interface will appear in the side pane.
+Select **Crossref** in the dropdown menu.
+To start a search, enter the words of your query, and press Enter or the **Fetch** button.

+The results are displayed in the [import inspection window](../import/importinspectiondialog.md).
+In case an error occurs, it is shown in a popup.

 ### zbMATH